 - Improving Chronic Pain – In addition to deeply heating your tissues, saunas also promote changes in the body that lead to profound improvements in chronic pain.
 Saunas have been linked to an improvement in pain and symptoms associated with musculoskeletal disorders like osteoarthritis, rheumatoid arthritis, and fibromyalgia.
 One study showed that 44 patients with fibromyalgia showed a reduction in pain between 33% and 77% after the use of an infrared-ray dry sauna.

 - Strengthening the lymphatic system and boost longevity – Given that saunas reduce inflammation and improve circulation, by default they help to strengthen your body’s lymphatic system (which plays an integral role in the immune functions of the body, as it is the first line of defense against disease).
 Research also shows that you can boost your human growth hormone levels (a biochemical that addresses muscle loss and atrophy that occur with age) two-fold by taking two 20-minute sauna sessions (at 176 degrees F) separated by a 30 minute cooling period.

 As someone who enjoys reaping the health benefits of saunas, I personally have attempted to make a 15-20 minute sauna session at the gym part of my workout routine.
 However, my appreciation for saunas truly soared when I purchased a sauna from Relax Sauna.
 It’s a powerful, portable, and budget-friendly sauna that has lived up to my expectations.
 If you use the code WELLNSTRONG, you can get 15% off your purchase.
-I definitely encourage you to check it out!
+If you don’t have the space for one, another great option is an infrared sauna blanket.
+I have a zero EMF one from Sun Home Saunas and love it (you can also use the code wellnstrong for $75 off your purchase).
+I encourage you to check them out!